paddle georgia 2022

 About The Trip

-Our Okefenokee-St. Marys river adventure features two days of paddling: a 14-mile journey through the eastern portion of the Okefenokee Swamp on Saturday, Jan.
-23, and a 6-mile trip on the blackwater St. Marys River.
-We’ll camp at Charlton County’s historic Traders Hill Campground which features beautiful campsites on flat lawns beneath towering oaks draped in Spanish moss.
+Our Okefenokee-St. Marys river adventure features two days of paddling: an 8-mile journey through the eastern portion of the Okefenokee Swamp on Saturday, Jan.
+15, followed by a 6-mile trip on the blackwater St. Marys River on Sunday, Jan.
+16. We’ll camp at Charlton County’s historic Traders Hill Campground which features beautiful campsites on flat lawns beneath towering oaks draped in Spanish moss.
 Amenities include a large pavilion where we’ll serve meals and conduct programs, restrooms with showers, RV hook ups, a camp store and the St. Marys River located within walking distance of the camp.
-Registration fees include campsite, six catered meals, shuttle service, Paddle Georgia 2021 t-shirt or other merchandise, Paddle Georgia 2021 boat sticker, maps and guides and educational programs.
+Registration fees include campsite, six catered meals, shuttle service, Paddle Georgia 2021 t-shirt or other merchandise, Paddle Georgia 2022 boat sticker, maps and guides and educational programs.

 Please review the following and be prepared to help us minimize the risk of spreading the COVID-19 virus during our journey.
 If you are unwilling to abide by these regulations, please consider staying at home.
 Full refunds will be provided for those cancelling.